cinemast/libjson-rpc-cpp/README.md

 - Full JSON-RPC 2.0 & partial JSON-RPC 1.0 client and server Support.
 - jsonrpcstub - a tool that generates stub-classes for your JSON-RPC client and server applications.
 - Ready to use HTTP + TCP server and client to provide simple interfaces for your JSON-RPC application.
+- You can use instead the built-in boost::beast HTTP server/client if you already use boost in your application.
 - Cross platform build support for Linux and OS X.
 - Super liberal [MIT-License](http://en.wikipedia.org/wiki/MIT_License).